Most social housing tenants on a secure, flexible or assured tenancy have the ability to swap their home by mutual exchange.

-This can be really helpful if you are looking to move to be closer to family, work, amenities, if you are looking to downsize or if you are just looking for a more suitable property for you and your family.
+This can be really helpful if you are looking to move to be closer to family, work, amenities, looking to downsize or if you are just looking for a more suitable property for you and your family.

 - have no rent arrears (there may be discretionary exceptions, e.g. for downsizing etc.)